-A. Knowledge and understanding
+Knowledge and Understanding

-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

-- A1. the principles and values of law, questions of justice and of ethics - A2. the sources, concepts, rules, structure and where relevant procedures of public and private law in social, national and global contexts - A3. ambiguity and uncertainty in law - A4. the interrelationship between different branches of legal study
+- A1.
+The principles and values of law, questions of justice and of ethics - A2.
+The sources, concepts, rules, structure and where relevant procedures of public and private law in social, national and global contexts - A3.
+Ambiguity and uncertainty in law - A4.
+The interrelationship between different branches of legal study